-Building a better working world EY Building a better working world You have disclosed to us the results of your assessment of the risk that the consolidated and Council financial statements may be materially misstated as a result of fraud.
-You have disclosed to us, and provided us full access to information and any internal investigations relating to, all instances of identified or suspected non-compliance with law and regulations, including fraud, known to you that may have affected the Group or Council (regardless of the source or form and including, without limitation, allegations by 'whistleblowers') including non-compliance matters: involving financial statements; related to laws and regulations that have a direct effect on the determination of material amounts and disclosures in the consolidated or Council's financial statements; related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Group or Council's activities, its ability to continue to operate, or to avoid material penalties; involving management, or employees who have significant roles in internal controls, or others, or in relation to any allegations of fraud, suspected fraud or other non-compliance with laws and regulations communicated by employees, former employees, analysts, regulators or others.
-Kou have provided and Completeness of Information and Transactions You have provided us with: Access to all information that we have requested from you for the purpose of the audit; and Unrestricted access to persons within the entity from whom we determined it necessary to obtain audit evidence.
-All material transactions have been recorded in the accounting records and are reflected in the consolidated and council financial and transactions for no consideration for the year ended, as well as related balances due to or from such parties at the year end.
-These transactions have been appropriately accounted for and disclosed in the consolidated and council financial statements.
-You believe that the significant assumptions you used in making accounting estimates, including those measured at fair value, are reasonable.
-You have disclosed to us, and the Group and Council has compiled with, all aspects of contractual agreements that could have a material effect on the consolidated and ocuncil financial statements in the evert of non-compliance, including those associated with guarantees, whether written or ord, have been accound to particularly indicated and council financial statements of all coustanding debt.
-Jou have informed us of all outstanding and possible litigation and claims, whether or not they have been discussed with legal coursel.
-You have informed us of all outstanding and possible litigation and claims, whether or not they have been discussed with legal coursel.
-You have informed us of all outstanding and possible litigation and claims, both actual and council financial statements all guarantees that we have given to third parties.
-Eublequent Events Other than described in Note 8 to the consolidated and council financial statements, the been occessibilities usedaged the of of disclosure in the consolidated and council financial statements.
-Money and council financial statements or notes thereto.
-Different subsequent to year end with a regure adjustment of or disclosure in the consolidated and council financial statements, there have been on everts subsequent to year end with in equire adjustment of or disclosure in the consolidated and council financial statements.
-Subsequent to year end with a statements.
-Bother on everts subsequent to be none of everts or other restr
+Building a better working world You have disclosed to us the results of your assessment of the risk that the consolidated and Council financial statements may be materially misstated as a result of fraud.
+You have disclosed to us, and provided us full access to information and any internal investigations including fraud, known to you that may have affected the Group or Council (regardless of the source or form and including, without limitation, allegations by 'whistleblowers') including non-compliance with any and regulations.
+Involving financial statements: related to laws and regulations that have a direct effect on the determination of material amounts and disclosures in the consolidated or Council's financial statements; related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Group or Council's activities, its ability to continue to operate, or to avoid material penalties; involving management, or employees who have significant roles in internal controls, or others; or in relation to any allegations of fraud, suspected fraud or other non-compliance with laws and regulations communicated by employees, former employees, analysts, regulators or others.
+C.Information Provided and Completeness of Information and Transactions You have provided us with: Access to all information of which you are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters.
+Additional information that we have requested from you for the purpose of the audit; and Unrestricted access to persons within the entity from whom we determined it necessary to consolidated and council financial statements.